Financing to cover the payment period in cooperation with the bank and Finnvera

 When you sell the invoice receivables to your bank, the credit loss risk associated with the receivables is also transferred to the bank.
 In this case, the bank can protect the receivables with Finnvera’s receivables purchase guarantee.
 The guarantee is suitable for continuous export deliveries of raw materials, consumer goods and semi-finished products, for instance, in which the payment period granted to the buyer is typically less than 180 days.

 In the financing of invoice receivables, the bank grants your company a loan that corresponds with the receivables (e.g. a factoring arrangement).
 Your company still carries the credit loss risk associated with the receivables.
-If you have insured your receivables with Finnvera’s export receivables guarantee, you can transfer your guarantee-based compensation right to your bank and use the export receivables guarantee as security for credit.
+If you have insured your receivables with Finnvera’s credit risk guarantee, you can transfer your guarantee-based compensation right to your bank and use the guarantee as security for credit.

 Bill of exchange